How Many People in the US Invest in the Stock Market?

 Final Thoughts

-These statistics show that the stock market is becoming more and more accessible to the average American, and there are many great platforms for those who want to get started with investing.
+The stock market is becoming more and more accessible to the average American, and there are many great platforms for those who want to get started with investing

 With social media playing a big role in investment decisions, it’s easier than ever for people to start their investing journey.
 And as we can see from the data, the stock ownership rate is increasing each year.